 Teaching with archival, botanical, and museum collections can help students to evaluate evidence in primary documents, develop skills in visual and contextual analysis, collect and examine raw data, extract and synthesize information from a large amount of undifferentiated material, and correlate different sources in order to make informed arguments.

-The links in this section provide examples of course assignments and activities that make use of the university’s public goods collections to enhance student learning, include articles on the benefits for student learning and how to assess it, and offer a list of campus and external resources for instructors and students.
+The links in this section provide examples of course assignments and activities that make use of the university’s public goods collections to enhance student learning, including articles on the benefits for student learning and how to assess it, and offer a list of campus and external resources for instructors and students.

 Archival Document Worksheet (Musicology)